1Dragoon/psgen2_hax/psgen2_savenei.md

   - Look a for black haired kid in orange named Zachariah on the far east side.
 Talk to him twice.
 Slightly north of Zachariah is a woman in pink named Deborah.
 Talk to her.
   - Slightly north of Deborah is a woman with black hair and a green shirt named Carmel.
 Talk to her twice.
 2. Just over the bridge west of them near the weapon shop is a man with light-brown hair wearing a blue shirt named Luke.
 Talk to him.
 He'll tell you to talk to Enos.
 3. Enos is an old man in green on the west side.
-Talk him and Agree to his request.
+Talk to him and Agree to his request.
 4. Go to Kueris.

 #### Kueris